Space Foundation

-The Space Foundation is an American nonprofit organization whose mission is to advocate for all sectors of the global space industry through space awareness activities, educational programs, and major industry events.
+The Space Foundation is an American nonprofit organization, the mission of which is to advocate for all sectors of the global space industry through space awareness activities, educational programs, and major industry events.
 It was founded in 1983.

 Locations

-Located in Colorado Springs, Colorado, the Space Foundation's headquarters houses Space Foundation team offices, the Ackerman Conference Center and the Space Foundation Discovery Center.
-The Space Foundation also has an office in Washington, D.C., and representatives in Texas and Florida.
+Located in Colorado Springs, Colorado, the foundation's headquarters includes team offices, as well as conference and other facilities.
+The Space Foundation has an office in Washington, D.C. and field representatives in Houston, Los Angeles, and the Florida Space Coast.

 Education

 The Space Foundation delivers K-12 student programs in laboratory, classroom and after-school settings.
 Programs include STEM, social studies, history, the arts and literature and are available to individual classes, school districts, public and private school, colleges and universities offering education curriculum and homeschool organizations.

-Discovery Center

-The Space Foundation Discovery Center is a space, science, and technology attraction housed in the Space Foundation Headquarters.

 Space Symposium

-The Space Foundation hosts the annual Space Symposium in Colorado Springs at The Broadmoor Hotel.
+The Space Foundation hosts the annual Space Symposium in Colorado Springs at the Broadmoor Hotel.
 The Space Symposium features presentations and panels that provide insight into space developments and the latest on critical industry issues.
 Each year, several awards are presented at the Space Symposium recognizing achievements in various space arenas.

 The symposium includes an annual fundraiser called "Yuri's Night", named in honour of Russian cosmonaut Yuri Gagarin.
-In 2022, the foundation renamed the fundraiser as "A Celebration of Space: Discover What’s Next" due to the invasion of Ukraine by Russia.
+In 2022, the foundation renamed the fundraiser as "A Celebration of Space: Discover What's Next" due to the invasion of Ukraine by Russia.